yonkahlon/Zenject/README.md

 In this case, if IFoo is not bound in any installers, then it will be passed as null.

 Note that when declaring dependencies with primitive types as optional, they will be given their default value (eg. 0 for ints).
-However, if you need to distiguish between being given a default value and the primitive dependency not being specified, you can do this as well by declaring it as nullable:
+However, if you need to distinguish between being given a default value and the primitive dependency not being specified, you can do this as well by declaring it as nullable:

     public class Bar
     {